Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name]

-I have [Number] years of work experience in [Industry], and possess strong experience in [Specific Abilities or Responsibilities].
-I am attracted by the possibility of being able to work for [Company Name] due to your standing for the reputation of [Company’s].
+I have [Number] of years of experience in [Your Field], and possess strong experience in [Specific Abilities or Duties].
+I am especially attracted by the possibility of being able to work with [Company Name] as a result of your excellent reputation for the reputation of [Company’s].

-I believe my abilities and experience make me an ideal candidate for this position.
-I would like the chance to further discuss with you about how I can add value in your organisation.
+I believe that my skills and experience make me a excellent candidate for this job.
+I would be delighted to chat with you about how I can contribute to your team.

 Sincerely,